 This post is a follow-up to my November 19 webinar, “Tips from the Trenches: A Guide to Preventing Downtime for the Over-Extended DBA,” during which I described some of the most common reasons DBAs experience avoidable downtime.
 The session was aimed at the “over-stretched DBA,” identified as the MySQL DBA short of time or […]Read more

 Percona Replication Manager (PRM) continues to evolve and improve, I want to introduce two new features: Slave resync and Async stop.

 This behavior is for regular non-gtid replication.
 When a master crashes and is no longer available, how do we make sure all the slaves are in a consistent state.
 It is easy to […]

 Over the last few days, I integrated the MySQL 5.6 GTID version of the Percona Replication Manager (PRM) work of Frédéric Descamps, a colleague at Percona.
 The agent supports the GTID replication mode of MySQL 5.6 and if the master suffers a hard crash, it picks the slave having applied the highest transaction ID […]Read more

 My December 4 webinar, “Geographical disaster recovery with Percona Replication Manager (PRM),” gave rise to a few questions.
-The recording of the webinar and the slides are available here, and I’ve answered the questions I didn’t have time to address below.
+The recording of the webinar and the slides are available Percona Gold or Platinum Support contract.
+It is not availabe with Silver support.

 Downtime caused by a disaster is probable in your application’s lifetime.
 While caused by a large-scale geographical disaster, cyber attack, spiked consumer demand, or a relatively less catastrophic event, downtime equates to lost business.
 Setting up geographical disaster recovery (geo-DR) has always been challenging but Percona replication manager (PRM) with booth provides a solution […]Read more